wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 I have a 4K HDR KVM switch and a USB 3.0 KVM switch so I can quickly switch between the two.
 I have a professional music studio setup that I also use for my gaming.

-- 32" IPS 75hz adaptive refresh HDR10 1440p monitor
+- 32" IPS 75hz adaptive refresh HDR10 1440p monitor (main monitor for both media PC and gaming laptop)
 - Herman Miller Aeron Chair
 - Phillips Hue Entertainment centre with 5 light sources and Hue Sync
 - Razer Deathadder Essential wired gaming mouse